odecci-dev/govla-front-end/KC/Readme.txt

 • New Application Releasing: Progress Bar Indicator
 - Made the release level green while in Releasing Page
 - Added activeGreen class

+Fifth Commit:
+• Created new HTML for New Application Group (new-application-group.html)